What is the nature of population aging worldwide?

 The second section of the chapter describes how health care systems around the world are preparing to deal with patients with multiple chronic, degenerative diseases.
 Information is provided about developed countries in four continents including Canada and the United States of America for North America; Brazil for South America; France, Iceland, Italy, and the United Kingdom for Europe; China, India, and Japan for Asia; and Australia for Oceania.
 The current situations in Brazil, China, and India provide examples of emerging nations with significant challenges associated with rapid population aging without a substantial legacy of aged care systems or a geriatric medicine workforce.
 For each country, the following information is presented: the principal characteristics of the health care system; the organizational approaches and the services available for older adults; the current status of geriatric medical practice; and unique features that might be instructive to other nations.
 Each nation’s profile concludes with a description of how the prevailing “system” would respond to a hypothetical example of an 87-year-old widow hoping to return home after suffering a stroke with motor and speech deficits.

-The third section of the chapter provides a brief example of how a systems approach to assessment of older people might not only enhance clinical care, but also improve the efficiency and ...
+The third section of the chapter provides a brief example of how a systems approach to assessment of older people might not only enhance clinical care, but also improve ...